 In conjunction with the IPO, the REIT and Dilawri have entered into an Administration Agreement which covers various operational and administrative services to be provided to the REIT by Dilawri on a cost-recovery basis.
-The REIT will pay an amount of \$700 for the first year for such services.
 The Administration Agreement has a term of 5 years from the closing of the IPO and will be automatically renewed for successive one year terms.

 The Independent Trustees, means a Trustee who is "independent" pursuant to National Instrument 58-101 - Disclosure of Corporate Governance Practice.
-The Independent Trustees, have approved the REIT's 2016 budget which includes an increase in the costs payable to Dilawri following the Forecast Period of \$70 for the balance of 2016 (or \$140 annualized).
+The Independent Trustees approved the REIT's 2016 budget which includes an increase in the estimated costs payable to Dilawri commencing July 1, 2016 of \$70 for the balance of 2016.
 The REIT, as lessee, is committed under long-term land leases that are classified as operating leases with expiry dates to 2033 with minimum annual rentals as follows:

 Within 1 year \$576

-After 1 year, but not more than 5 years 2,451
+After 1 year, but not more than 5 years 2,466

-More than 5 years 9,308
+More than 5 years 9,150

-Total \$12,335
+Total \$12,192